kadung/myWebDriverIO/README.md

 ### Common utilities

-Refer to the common Javascript functions that provides clean, performant methods for manipulating objects, collections, MS-Excel utilities, DataBase utilities etc. Few sample code can be found in ./util-examples/

 Use [lodash.js](https://lodash.com/) already bundled inside the framework which provides tons of helpers: map, filter, invoke — as well as more specialized goodies: function binding, javascript templating, creating quick indexes, deep equality testing, and so on.

-## Licensing

-MIT